Amalidi/-Password-Generator/README.md

 This objective of this project is to design and build a responsive password generator app using HTML, CSS, Javascript.
 This app is a tool that generates passwords based on the given guidelines that you set to create an unpredictable strong password for your accounts.

-The Password generator tool creates a random and customized password for users that helps them to create a strong password which provides greater security.
+The Password generator tool creates a random and customized password for users which helps them create a strong password which provides greater security.
 The user will need to select the password length and then click on the “Generate Password” button.

 # Project prerequisites:

 .
-The user is presented with a series of prompts for password criteria
+The user is presented with a series of prompts for the password criteria

 .
 The user is prompted to choose a password length between 8 - 12 characters.

 .
-If the condition for the prompt codintion are not met the user is alerted to retry again.
+If the condition for the prompt codintions are not met the user is alerted to retry again.

 The user will recieve a confirm for: